 Data Science at Scale

-Data science projects are like any other software project which needs regular maintenance, enhancements, and improvements over a period of time after the first production deployment.
-But when it comes to putting ML models in productions, companies are already struggling big time, leave alone the regular maintenance.
-As per one report, only 22% of the companies, who ran ML projects were able to deliver them in production successfully.
+Data science projects are like any other software project which needs regular maintenance, enhancements, and improvements over some time after the first production deployment.
+But when it comes to putting ML models in production, companies are already struggling big time, let alone the regular maintenance.
+As per one report, only 22% of the companies, that ran ML projects were able to deliver them in production successfully.
 This number is indeed very poor and to make it worse, 43% of the data scientists find it challenging to scale their data science projects as per their company’s needs.
 This means that data scientists are unable to deliver new improvements consistently and efficiently to meet the growing requirements of the projects.

 Scalability in a data science project can mean different things in different contexts –

-• How efficiently your ML model is able to serve the increasing requests in the production.
-The deployment architecture should be robust so that if needed it can be scaled easily to handle serving requests from just a few thousand to up to millions if needed.
+• How efficiently your ML model can serve the increasing requests in production?
+The deployment architecture must be robust to enable easy scaling, from handling just a few thousand serving requests up to millions, if necessary.
 If not much thinking goes into the deployment architecture in the early days, it can become a nightmare later when the load for inference increases.

-• How efficiently you can collect data from various sources into your data lake for training your model.
-This process is known as ETL (Extract Transform and Load) and is the prerequisite for bringing data to the ML model.
-This is the entry point of any data science project hence you should have the right set of infrastructure to create data lake and ETL process that can be scaled with the growing demand and complexity of the project.
-(Scaling ETL process is a data engineering topic and we are going to limit our discussion around first two points specific to data science in the remainder of this article.)
+• How efficiently you can collect data from various sources into your data lake for training your model?
+People know this process as ETL (Extract, Transform, and Load), and it serves as the prerequisite for bringing data to the ML model.
+It marks the entry point of any data science project; therefore, you should establish the right set of infrastructure to create a data lake and an ETL process that can scale with the project’s growing demand and complexity.
+(Scaling the ETL process is a data engineering topic and we are going to limit our discussion around the first two points specific to data science in the remainder of this article.)

 Challenges of Scaling Data Science Projects